August 30, 2019 -- When a hurricane bears down on where you live, how best can you prepare?

 Melissa Dye, a meteorologist with the National Weather Service says a key task is to make sure you can get information about the storm.

-"You want to make sure you have multiple ways to get warnings and watches," says Dye.
+"You want to make sure you have multiple ways to get warnings and watches," Dye says.

 Rely not just on the TV and computer, but have a battery-operated radio in case the power goes out, Dye says.
 Or carry a battery pack for your cell phone.

-Make arrangements if possible for your pets, since not all hurricane shelters are pet-friendly.
+Make arrangements for your pets, since not all hurricane shelters are pet-friendly.
 Gather their medical and veterinary records, plus current photos and information about their microchips, in case you get separated.

 Plan your evacuation route, along with an alternate one.
-Communicate it to someone outside your area.
+Tell your plans to someone outside your area.

 Food, Water, Gas, Cash